Understanding the Connection Between ADHD and Sleep Deprivation

 - Difficulty controlling impulses or thinking about the consequences of actions

-Unlike many other conditions, ADHD cannot be ignored once it’s time to go to sleep.
 The very nature of ADHD is antithetical to the processes of winding down, going to sleep, and staying asleep for a sufficient number of hours.

 The exact relationship between sleep disorders and Attention Deficit/Hyperactivity Disorder (ADHD) is not clear.
-Some researchers suggest that at least some people diagnosed with ADHD may be suffering from a sleep disorder since the symptoms for both conditions overlap.
+Some researchers suggest that people diagnosed with ADHD may be suffering from a sleep disorder since the symptoms for both conditions overlap.
 There is even a growing body of evidence that suggests that ADHD is actually a sleep disorder itself caused by a misalignment in the sleep/wake cycle.

 The numbers tell the story of, at the very least, a strong association between ADHD and difficulty sleeping.
 As many as 50% of children with ADHD experience sleep difficulties, which usually appear around age 12.
 The numbers are worse for adults with as many as 80% of those diagnosed with ADHD struggling every night to get to sleep and stay asleep.